Pediatric ventricular assist device (VAD)

 About a month after surgery, children with certain types of VAD and signs of stable health can go home.
 To make sure you’re ready for that, we give caregivers more than 20 hours of special training and have you take a written test.
 You also spend a full day at the hospital being the sole caregiver, without help from nurses unless it’s necessary.
 These steps make sure you and your child understand the responsibilities that come along with having a VAD, including how to take the blood-thinning medicine and other prescriptions your child may have.

-What questions should I ask my doctor about a Ventricular Assist Device (VAD)?
+What questions should I ask my doctor about a pediatric ventricular assist device (VAD)?

 • How many VADs have you implanted in children?